 the qualifying examination has been successfully passed.

 APPLICATION & PAYMENT - The completed enrollment application must be accompanied by an enrollment fee in the amount of $1695 less any applicable discounts.
 The enrollment fee includes the cost of the course, materials, and exam.
-When paid at full price, the enrollment fee also includes the annual fee for the use of the CEP® certification and mark in the first anniversary year.
-When the enrollment is discounted, payment of certification renewal fees will commence the next calendar quarter following the certification award date (see MAINTAINING THE CEP® CERTIFICATION below).
-Candidates may request an enrollment fee payment plan if necessary, however a substantial deposit will be required and the CEP® certification will not be awarded until full payment has been made.
+The CEP® enrollment fee, when paid at full price ($1695), also includes the certification renewal fee for the use of the CEP® certification in the first anniversary year.
+When the enrollment is discounted, payment of certification renewal fees will commence the next calendar quarter following the certification award date (see MAINTAINING A NICEP CERTIFICATION below).
+Candidates may request an enrollment fee payment plan if necessary, however a substantial deposit will be required and no certification will awarded until full payment has been made.
 Unless other arrangements have been made, the entire enrollment fee is to be fully paid before any course materials are delivered and/or in advance of any participation in any course training provided online or in class.

 Applicants must submit a written explanation if any of the following four items is true within the last ten years:

 You have been convicted of any felony or business-related misdemeanor, or you are currently named as a defendant, respondent, or party to any such criminal or civil action.